-For the case of FM, the initial position of the modulator vectors are in quadrature, that is a difference of pi/2 radians between them.
+For the case of FM, the initial position of the modulator vectors are in quadrature, which is a difference of pi/2 radians between them.
 In this case, while the vectors are rotating, the resulting vector describes a circle.
 This circle is translated in changes in the speed that the resulting vector is rotating (also changes in amplitude), or what is the same, changes in the frequency that the resulting vector is rotating.
-In other words, the resulting vector is accelerating and decelerating according the modulator signal.
+In other words, the resulting vector is accelerating and decelerating according to the modulator signal.

-In the diagram I also have added two QT GUI Sink to check the signals in that points.
+In the diagram, I also have added two QT GUI Sink to check the signals in that points.

 The next figure shows the frequency spectrum of the output signal.
 That signal contains the sound that out speakers will reproduce.
 We can see that the majority of the signal is contained in the first 7 kHz.

 This block also allows us to see a cascade display, showing as red as more appears that frequency